 "Not that way," said Phillip, standing.
 "That only leads to an old pantry.
 Penelope and Andrew's father used it as a wine cellar.
 He'll be trapped in there."

-"Sir," said Jeremiah, mumbling, as was his fashion, but still with an unmistakable note of urgency, "It's Mrs. Devereux, sir.
-She's in her room, and she's screaming, and we can't get the door open."
+"Sir," said Jeremiah, "it's Mrs. Devereux, sir.
+She's in her room and she's screaming, and we can't get the door open."

 "Penelope?" said the captain.
 "Is she hurt?"